rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/validations.md

     }
 ```

-Note:

-- Error content validation will be happened only when override objects are added from the config module.
-- If error type having `schemaOnly` as shown in example, exection will stop after schema validation and testcase will PASS.

-### Content validation can be performed by adding override in the config module
+### Content validation support
+#### Extended error code validation

-- Validation objects can be added in config module: `cypress/fixtures/objects/errorContentObjects.json` file.
+- User can add error code validations to error validations by overriding in config module in the `cypress/fixtures/objects/errorContentObjects.json` file.

-- If an object in the config module shares the same key name as an error object defined in FCS, FCS error object will be overriden.
+- For that, they would need to use the same key name as any of the default error objects defined in FCS.

-#### Format
+##### Format

 Below is the format need to be followed while adding override in config module